-Reports on a parent or household member who is registered or required to register as a predatory offender need to be reported.
-This includes parents that do not reside in a child's primary household.
+A parent or household member who is registered or required to register as a predatory offender needs to be reported.
+This includes parents who do not reside in a child's primary household.
 The local county child welfare agency must assess the situation to assure safety of children residing in the home.